OctopusDeploy/docs/docs/infrastructure/accounts/aws/index.md

 You can access your AWS account from within projects through a variable of type **AWS Account Variable**.
 Learn more about [AWS Account Variables](/docs/projects/variables/aws-account-variables.md)

-## Using AWS Service roles for an EC2 instances
+## Using AWS Service roles for an EC2 instance

 AWS allows you to assign a role to an EC2 instance, referred to as an [AWS service role for an EC2 instance](https://g.octopushq.com/AwsDocsRolesTermsAndConcepts), and that role can be accessed to generate the credentials that are used to deploy AWS resources and run scripts.

-Because the AWS steps run on the Octopus Server, Octopus itself needs to be running on an EC2 instance with an IAM role applied to take advantage of this feature.
+All AWS steps execute on a worker.
+By default, that will be the [built-in worker](/docs/infrastructure/workers/index.md#built-in-worker) in the Octopus Server.
+As such, Octopus Server itself would need to be run on an EC2 instance with an IAM role applied to take advantage of this feature.

+If you use [external workers](/docs/infrastructure/workers/index.md#external-workers) which are their own EC2 instances, they can have their own IAM roles that apply when running AWS steps.

 :::hint
-It is expected that in future these steps will be run on [worker instances](https://github.com/OctopusDeploy/Specs/blob/master/Workers/index.md), which can execute on their own EC2 instances with their own roles applies.
-This will make IAM roles much more useful and flexible.
+When using the IAM role assigned to either the built-in worker or external worker EC2 instances, there is no need to create an AWS account in Octopus.
 :::

-When using the IAM role assigned to the Octopus EC2 instance, there is no need to create an AWS account in Octopus.

 ## Manually using AWS account details in a step